Janani K. Jha

 Janani Krishnan-Jha (October 5, 1998), formerly known by the stage name J. Maya, is an American singer-songwriter.
 In 2023 she participated in Survivor 45, the 45th season of the American reality-TV competition series Survivor.
-Influenced by Greco-Roman mythology, the release of her debut single in 2021, "Achilles Heel", garnered streams.
+The release of her debut single in 2021, "Achilles Heel", influenced by Greco-Roman mythology, garnered streams.
 Her debut EP, Poetic License, received positive reviews from media outlets in 2022.
 In 2024, she released her debut album, The Rest of the Laurels, with an accompanying novella Katathon.

 Early life and education

 Krishnan-Jha was born in the United States to Indian Tamil parents.
 She grew up in the San Francisco Bay Area, where she attended San Mateo High School.
 There, she was captain of the Mock Trial Team, president of the Model UN, founder and president of the Speech & Debate Club, president/student director of the choir, executive member of the Renaissance Leadership Team, and publicity chair of the Writing Club.
 In 2015, she received the National Scholastic Award in Writing, which she accepted at Carnegie Hall.
 She also worked as an intern for United States House of Representatives member Jackie Speier (D-CA) while attending high school.

 In 2016, Krishnan-Jha competed in the O. Henry Pun-Off World Championships in Austin, Texas.
 She was named MVP (Most Valuable Punster) of the competition.
-Shortly thereafter, she began attending Harvard University, where she served as a public service student representative for the Dunster House.
+Shortly thereafter, she began attending Harvard University, where she served as a public service student representative for the Dunster House, for which she sang Claire Fridkin's parody of Juice (Lizzo song), "Moose!"
+During her time at Harvard, Krishnan-Jha also participated in the The Harvard-Radcliffe Veritones, where she had a solo cover recording of Troye Sivan's EASE.
 She graduated in 2020 with a B.A. cum laude in psychology.
 She stated in 2023 that she had been accepted into Harvard Law School, but turned the offer down to concentrate on her singing career.